Stillwater’s Rob Walker: The Technician

 Rob's path into that frontline began a little differently than the others.
 He was born in Germany, the child of an Air Force family, before landing in Warner Robins, and then becoming an international kid in an international town whose soundscape was already shaped by Armed Forces radio and the 581st band.

 Rob's earliest formal guitar instruction came not in Warner Robins but in Utah, when his father was stationed at Hill AFB near Ogden.
-He was in sixth grade, and his teacher was a man named Johnny Hall, no relation to anyone in Stillwater, just a musician in the right place at the right time.
+He was in sixth grade, and his teacher was a man named Johnny Hall.
 It was the first time someone sat across from Rob with a guitar and pointed him somewhere specific, and it planted something that the next several military postings couldn't uproot.

 When the family landed in Warner Robins in 1971, Rob was already a guitar player looking for a room full of other guitar players.
 He found one quickly.
 Warner Robins offered infrastructure, including music stores with lesson rooms in the back and teachers who had chosen to stay and build something.

 Boudleaux Allen at Bibb Music Center in Macon was one of those teachers.
 Rob studied with him, as did Mike Causey and Bobby Golden, three of Stillwater's eventual guitarists tracing lines back to the same man.
-Allen was, by all accounts, a guitarist of rare ability, the kind of player who could have gone anywhere.
+Boudleaux was, by all accounts, a guitarist of rare ability who could have gone anywhere.
 He reportedly turned down an offer from Lawrence Welk, choosing instead to remain in Middle Georgia and teach.
-The musicians he produced are, in retrospect, his discography.
+In retrospect, the musicians he produced are his discography.

-Mike also took lessons from Doyle Bulloch at Ideal Music, Tommy Blanchett's shop on Commercial Circle in Warner Robins.
-These days, Mike, Sebie, Jimmy, and Rob have lunch regularly at Gigi's Diner on Manor Court, near to where Ideal Music once stood on Commercial circle.
-Gigi’s is located in the exact space where Mike took guitar lessons at Guthrie’s music shop, and Gigi is starting a display of Stillwater memorabilia in homage to Mike, Rob, and the band’s connection to her restaurant.
+Mike also took lessons from Doyle Bulloch at Ideal Music, Tommy Blanchett's shop on Commercial Circle in Warner Robins, and at Jimmy Guthrie’s Music Store on Manor Court near the Circle.
+These days, Mike, Sebie, Jimmy, and Rob have lunch regularly at Gigi's Diner on Manor Court, the exact spot where Mike took lessons at Guthrie’s Music.
+Gigi is starting a display of Stillwater memorabilia in homage to Mike, Rob, and the band’s connection to her restaurant space.

-By the time Stillwater came calling in 1975, driving to his college to invite him into what would become their three‑guitar "army," he'd already learned how to be both insider and outsider at once, close enough to belong and conscious enough to watch.
-Rob had already moved through the Middle Georgia music community, revealing how tightly woven that world always was.
-He played in Roundhouse, the outfit that would eventually evolve into Doc Holliday, rooting him in what Warner Robins and Macon would eventually produce.
+By the time Stillwater came calling in 1975, driving to Rob’s college to invite him into what would become their three‑guitar "army," he'd already learned how to be both insider and outsider at once, close enough to belong and conscious enough to watch.
+Rob had moved through the Middle Georgia music community, revealing how tightly woven that world always was.
+He played in Roundhouse, the outfit that would eventually evolve into Doc Holliday, rooting him in the sound and fury Warner Robins and Macon would eventually produce.

-When he joined Stillwater, the sound snapped into its final shape.
+When he joined Stillwater, the band’s sound snapped into its final shape.

 John David Walker Sr.